The Nest

 Security improved in the field of real estate through the following technologies:

 • 24-hour surveillance cameras enable reliable AI algorithms and machine learning for close monitoring even without human monitoring.
-Cameras can now bethe Internet of Things - designing the internet of things ppt placed in far-flung areas, unlike before.
+You can now place cameras can now the Internet of Things - designing the internet of things pptin far-flung areas, unlike before.
 With the help of wireless communication technologies, you will always have confidence and peace of mind when you know that every corner of your area is visible through the eyes of a camera.
-Thus, making security measures even tighter.
+Thus making security measures even tighter.

 1. Giving Intensive Attention To Health Protocols